By LUXE City Guides; images by Jeremy Cheung

 Tsuen Wan is not only a conglomeration of luxurious high-rise housing estates, busy shopping malls and the shells of former factories, but also monasteries, temples, and historical buildings that showcase the lifestyles of Chinese clans in years past, as well as the religious and traditional beliefs of Hong Kong people today.

 The district’s evolution from a collection of villages to an urban hub began in the 1940s, with the arrival of Shanghainese manufacturers who transformed the area with their factories.
 As the shift continued, the building that’s now the Sam Tung Uk Museum remains at the centre.
-The surrounding area was formerly a village of who originate from Hakka-dialect speaking regions in China such as Fujian.
+The surrounding area was formerly a village of those who originate from Hakka-dialect speaking regions in China such as Fujian.
 In the 1970s, the Hong Kong government decided to build a terminal of the Mass Transit Railway (MTR) at the village site, but preserved this building and converted it into a museum dedicated to Hakka history and culture.
 An Intangible Cultural Heritage Centre is based here, and runs general educational programming about Hong Kong culture such as performing arts, cuisine and customs.

 “This Hakka house is unique,” explains Chau Hing-wah, curator at the Intangible Cultural Heritage Office, which oversees the museum.
 “We’re lucky that this typical Hakka-style architecture, which is more than 200 years old, can be preserved, because in a big metropolis like Hong Kong conservation can be difficult.”
 While other Hakka houses exist throughout Hong Kong, most are not open to the public.
 And although the house is now a museum, Chau says that it still holds great meaning for the former village residents — especially the former ancestral hall, where the community would pay respects to their ancestors.
 “They have a lot of memories of this old house,” says Chan.
 “They organise trips to come back and recall their memories, even those who have already moved overseas.”